 Hiking and Multiuse Trails

-Venture along the World's Longest Fresh Water Beach and witness how our summer white sandy shores transform into dramatic ice sculpted landscapes during the winter season.
+Venture along the World's Longest Fresh Water Beach and witness our white sandy shores, or watch them transform into dramatic ice sculpted landscapes during the winter season.
 While you're there, soak up the stunning backdrop of South Georgian Bay.
 Follow along the water's edge and front the brisk winds of Lake Huron or take shelter along Shore Lane Trail which follows the waterfront set-back amidst the trees.

 Local inland trails offer stunning views of the Nottawasaga River and the back-dune area.
 A hike along the trails will not disappoint!
 From the Wasaga Nordic and Trail Center, the trail meanders through the valley of the McIntyre Creek and passes along quiet country roads to Smithdale, east of Glen Huron, where it connects with the Mad River trail section.
 The Wasaga Beach section is fairly easy to use with a few hills, making it great for novices and those out for a more leisurely stroll.